makersacademy/airport_challenge/README..md

   #   raise 'No planes can take off in a storm' if Weather.new.stormy?
   # end
 : naming practices -- def check(weather) or def check_weather(weather) better?
 : unsure of how to approach private methods

+further notes
+:bug - I can check if a plane is stored in the airport with the method #check_for_landed, but trying to take_off_from a airport multiple times throws the error 'No planes can land or take off in a storm'

+-- context for weather